jordyorel/orus-school/roadpmap.md

-🔥 Excellent, Jordy.
-This is the *perfect moment* to rebuild your platform properly — based on everything we’ve discussed (42-style learning, AlgoExpert feel, Codewars playground, and your educational goals).

-Let’s design it from **zero** — no technical shortcuts, no confusion — a clean, well-structured, scalable system you can start implementing immediately.

----

 # 🧭 Phase 0 — Vision & Core Concept

-Your platform will be the **Orus School** — a modern coding education platform built around three pillars:
+My platform will be the **Orus School** — a modern coding education platform built around three pillars:

 1. **Learning Hub** — structured lessons with videos, reading notes, and interactive exercises.
 2. **Playground** — in-browser compiler and sandbox for real-time code execution.